-Using $Y^{NI}(k)$ and $Y^{I}(k)$ we establish the following result:
+Using $Y^{NI}(k)$ and $Y^{I}(k)$, we establish the following result:

-Proposition 5: The equilibrium level of investment, k^ , is independent of the degree of regulatory independence, ρ , when $\rho < \rho^$, but is increasing with ρ when $\rho > \rho^$.
+PROPOSITION 5: The equilibrium level of investment, k^ , is independent of the degree of regulatory independence, ρ , when $\rho < \rho^$, but is increasing with ρ when $\rho > \rho^$.
 Consequently, the firm invests more when the regulator is independent (i.e., $\rho > \rho^$) than when the regulator is non independent (i.e., $\rho < \rho^$).

-Since regulatory independence in our model is associated with a smaller degree of regulatory opportunism, Proposition 5 is consistent with Lyon and Mayo (2005) who show that a greater threat of regulatory opportunism leads firms to invest less.
-Having fully characterized k^ and showed how it is affected by regulatory independence, we are now ready to examine how k^ is affected by the state's stake in the firm, δ , and by the regulatory climate, γ , which reflects the degree to which the regulator is pro-consumers.
+Since regulatory independence in our model is associated with a smaller degree of regulatory opportunism, Proposition 5 is consistent with Lyon and Mayo (2005) who show that a greater threat of regulatory opportunism leads to less investment.

+Having fully characterized k^ and shown how it is affected by regulatory independence, we are now ready to examine how k^ is affected by the state's stake in the firm, δ , and by the regulatory climate, γ , which reflects the degree to which the regulator is pro-consumers.

-Proposition 6: The equilibrium level of investment, k^ , is decreasing with δ and γ .
-If in addition $\frac{V'(k)}{V''(k)}$ is nondecreasing, then the negative effects of δ and γ on k^ are larger when the regulator is independent, i.e., when $\rho > \rho^$.
+PROPOSITION 6: The equilibrium level of investment, k^ , is decreasing with δ and γ .
+If in addition $\frac{V'(k)}{V''(k)}$ is nondecreasing, then the negative effects of δ and γ on k^ are larger when the regulator is independent, that is, when $\rho > \rho^$.

 To see the intuition for Proposition 6, recall from Proposition 2 that when δ and γ are higher, the regulator sets a lower regulated price.
 Consequently, the marginal benefit of investment falls and the firm invests less.
-Proposition 6 shows that these effects are stronger when the regulator is independent, i.e., when $\rho > \rho^$.
+Proposition 6 shows that these effects are stronger when the regulator is independent, that is, when $\rho > \rho^$.

 Propositions 5 and 6 imply that other things being equal, firms should invest more when they face an independent regulator, when they are more privatized (i.e., δ is lower), and when they face a more pro-firm regulator (i.e., γ is lower).
 These predictions are consistent with a number of empirical findings.
 Wallsten (2001) studies the investment of Telecoms in 30 African and Latin American countries from 1984 to 1997.
 Among other things, he finds that privatization combined with regulatory independence is positively correlated with investment in capacity and phone penetration.
 Privatization alone, however, is associated with few benefits, and is negatively correlated with interconnection capacity.
-Henisz and Zelner (2001) study data from 55 countries over 20 years and find that stronger constraints on executive discretion, which improves their ability to commit not to expropriate the property of privately owned regulated firms, leads to a faster deployment of basic telecommunications infrastructure.
+Henisz and Zelner (2001) study data from 55 countries over 20 years and find that stronger constraints on executive discretion, which improve their ability to commit not to expropriate the property of privately owned regulated firms, lead to a faster deployment of basic telecommunications infrastructure.
 Gutiérrez (2003) examines how regulatory governance affected the performance of telecoms in 22 Latin American countries during the period 1980-1997 and finds that regulatory independence has a positive impact on network expansion and efficiency.
 Alesina et al. (2005) examine the aggregate levels of investment in the transport, telecommunications, and energy sectors in 21 OECD countries over the period 1975-1998.
 Among other things, they show that a larger ownership stake of the state is associated with lower levels of investment.
 Egert (2009) shows that incentive regulation implemented jointly with an independent sector regulator has a strong positive impact on investment in various network industries (electricity, gas, water supply, road, rail, air transportation, and telecommunications) in OECD member countries.
-Finally, Cambini and Rondi (2010) study a panel of 80 publicly traded EU telecoms, energy, transportation, and water utilities over the 1994-2004 period and find that utilities invest more when an IRA is in place; moreover, they find that conditional on the existence of an IRA, firms invest more when the IRA has a larger degree of formal independence.
+Finally, Cambini and Rondi (2011) study a panel of 80 publicly traded EU telecoms, energy, transportation, and water utilities over the 1994-2004 period and find that they invest more when an IRA is in place, and when the IRA (when it exists) has a larger degree of formal independence.